 This playground version isn't public and is work in progress.

-Welcome to my first interactive workshop on tech.io!
+Welcome to my workshop "The best C++ programmer can adapt on any style", hosted by tech.io!

-The best fighter is someone who can adapt in any style
+The best fighter is not a Boxer, Karate or Judo man.
+The best fighter is someone who can adapt on any style.

 Behind the scenes, this codebase has a few unit tests made with Catch.
 In case a test fails you will se the full output.

 MicroUrl, an url shortener toy project

 You will dress the part of an enthusiastic C++ programmer working at Gugol, a software giant leading the industry.

 Gugol has just acquired MicroUrl from NeverCroSoft, a revolutionary url shortner service which will disrupt the digital market and will be next Gugol's top product.